franzejr/code-challenges/README.md

 ## Contribute

-Please [@gohiring](github.com/goHiring), say what is important for you to build a good API and help me to build that! :blush:
+[@gohiring](github.com/goHiring), please let me know what you think are the important pieces for your API.
+I will be happy to build it! :blush: